 This new page has essays portraying my increasing disenchantment with how the corporate world has shanghaied politics, most of all perhaps in Australia.
 This general picture is explained in “A Wave of Unreason”, which tells how neoliberalism sees filling the corporate coffers as more important than social justice and even the health of the planet itself.
 Other essays refer to Tasmanian politics and to the most recent developments in the Federal Government in Australia.
 “Universities: past, Present, Future” describes the phases of development of Australian universities, their present state, and their proposed future — and yes, another corporate take-over.

 ACADEMIC is the story of my academic journey as an educational psychologist.
 My academic journey, geographically speaking, is my most recent publication (March 2013): CHANGING UNIVERSITES (see opposite).
 After graduating from the University of Tasmania and then Birkbeck College, London, I changed universities for the next 40 years.
-In that time universities themselves have changed –drastically and not entriely for the good.
+In that time universities themselves have changed –drastically and not entirely for the good.
 BUY as POD.
 Kindle version is available but it was poorly formatted.
 You can have a pdf version FREE if you email email@example.com and I will send as an attachment

 WRITER describes my non-academic writing in three categories: fiction details my four novels and short stories, nonfiction is about memoirs and Tasmanian social history.TASMANIA OVER FIVE GENERATIONS: Return to Van Diemen’s Land? is a socio-political history of Tasmania published by Forty Degrees South.
 ORDER FORM (Note special online discount: $40 including p&p instead of RRP $49.95).

 DISGUISES, published first in 2007, is now an e-book with me as author, not the non-existent Sally Leigh (writers take note: I found that using a nom de plume was not a good idea).
-The middle section of this book, set in 60s Hong Kong, is some of my best writing I think. ‘the most beautiful love story I’ve ever read’, as Liz Winfield, Hobart poet, put it.
+The middle section of this book, set in 60s Hong Kong, is some of my best writing: ‘the most beautiful love story I’ve ever read’, as Liz Winfield, Hobart poet, put it.
 BUY as POD.
 Kindle version is available but it was poorly formatted.
 You can have a pdf version FREE if you email firstname.lastname@example.org and I will send as an attachment.

 And 4th Edition of : TEACHING FOR QUALITY LEARNING AT UNIVERSITY (with Catherine Tang)

-TRAVELOGUES contains illustrated accounts of some of my travels: not documentary-style but focusing on some of the more quirky and personal things that happened in a range of countries including the Mediterrranean, China (several), Western and Eastern Europe, North and South America, and the Silk Route.
-The most recent: VIETNAM; CAMBODIA; and The GHAN, KAKADU and the KIMBERLEY COAST.
+TRAVELOGUES contains illustrated accounts of some of my travels: not documentary-style but focusing on some of the more quirky and personal things that happened in a range of countries including the Mediterrranean, China (several), Western and Eastern Europe, North and South America, the Silk Route, Vietnam and Cambodia, and The Ghan, Kakadu and the Kimberely Coast

 PHOTO GALLERY has slideshows each with a brief explanatory introduction, with a focus so far on Tasmania: Autumn leaves, the West Coast Abt Railwayn (now looking for a sponsor after being abandoned by Federal Hotels), lovely Maria Island, including ” The Maria Island Walk “), Hobart’s waterfront and CBD, and much more.
 And Hong Kong: Central, the New Territories, all over.
 This page continually being updated: lots of Tasmania